jay43812/Test/readme1.md

 There are several ways to access an EC2 instance, depending on your use case and the instance's configuration.
 Below are the most common methods:

 ## Accessing EC2 Instance Using SSH
+Steps to access an EC2 instance using SSH.

 This is the most common method for accessing Linux-based EC2 instances.